 In between the first year foundation courses and the second year consolidation elective specialisations, students will acquire practical experiences during which they can begin to apply their first-year learnings in a professional environment.
 Students will explore internship opportunities with myriad partner organisations, and are encouraged to bring forward oppotunities of specific interests to them.

 Second year: Elective Coursework & Executive Training Participation

-During the second year, students will specialise in one Consolidation Theme (CT) and choose between writing a Master's Thesis or designing a capstone project report.
+During the second year, students will specialise in one Consolidation Elective (CE) and choose between writing a Master's Thesis or designing a capstone project report.
 They will also have access to a range of Executive Training Seminars to advance their professional skills development and network with attending practitioners.